1. An overview of data protection

 reCAPTCHA analyses run entirely in the background.
 Website visitors are not alerted that an analysis is underway.

 Data are stored and analyzed on the basis of Art.
 6(1)(f) GDPR.
 The website operator has a legitimate interest in the protection of the operator’s websites against abusive automated spying and against SPAM.
 If appropriate consent has been obtained, the processing is carried out exclusively on the basis of Art.
 6(1)(a) GDPR and § 25 (1) TTDSG, insofar the consent includes the storage of cookies or the access to information in the user’s end device (e.g., device fingerprinting) within the meaning of the TTDSG.
 This consent can be revoked at any time.

 We use “hCaptcha” (hereinafter referred to as “hCaptcha“) on this website.
-The provider is Intuition Machines Inc 2211 Selig Dr, Los Angeles, CA 90026, United States (hereinafter referred to as “IMI”).
+The provider is Intuition Machines, Inc., 2211 Selig Drive, Los Angeles, CA 90026, USA (hereinafter referred to as “IMI”).

 hCaptcha is being used to determine whether the entry of data into this website (e.g., into a contact form) is being processed by a person or an automated program.
 For this purpose, hCaptcha analyzes the behavior patterns of website visitors on the basis of several characteristics.